MassaHex/MCTrailerRemake-1.18.2/README.md

 This resource pack is not needed either but can be added if you choose so.
 ### Fresh Animations : <a href="https://www.curseforge.com/minecraft/texture-packs/fresh-animations">https://www.curseforge.com/minecraft/texture-packs/fresh-animations</a>
 This resource pack requires optifine but also is important for the look of the trailer.

+## Data Packs

+### Spawn Animations : <a href="https://modrinth.com/datapack/spawn-animations">https://modrinth.com/datapack/spawn-animations</a>
+This Data Pack is not required but makes hostile mobs come out of the ground when they spawn rather than appear out of nowhere.
+### Animated Double Doors : <a href="https://github.com/Scommander/AnimatedDoubleDoorsDatapack/releases">https://github.com/Scommander/AnimatedDoubleDoorsDatapack/releases</a>
+This Data Pack is a requirement for the Resource Pack "Animated Double Doors".
+This makes the all doors slide open rather than snap into the open position.